 In addition to an inspection of the condition of the pool and its attached equipment, we put a lot of emphasis on pool safety.
 Pools and spas can be very dangerous especially for small children and adults with long hair.
 We highly recommend that you have the pool inspected and take steps to secure the pool to prevent accidental drownings.
 You may want to read Pool Entrapment Hazard information.

 Pool safety standards have changed numerous times over the years.
-Older pools especially should be inspected so that you are aware of what might not meet current safety standards.
-While a seller does not have to bring a pool built years ago to today’s standards, we think you should know what is required today.
+Older pools especially should be inspected so that you’re aware of what might not meet current safety standards.
+While a seller does not have to upgrade a pool built years ago to meet today’s standards, we think you should know what is required today.
 Let us identify those items for you.
 See Don’t Swim with Shocks for more information.

-If you want a pool inspection with your home inspection, be sure to check that service when scheduling the appointment online, or tell our office staff when you are scheduling over the phone.
-Upgrade to our Premium, Deluxe, or Elite tier to have the pool inspection included at a discounted rate.
-If a pool inspection is included with a home inspection, please allow additional time for the inspection due to the additional time required to inspect and document the pool.
+If you want to add a pool inspection to your home inspection, be sure to check that service when scheduling the appointment online or tell our office staff when you are scheduling over the phone.
+If a pool inspection is included with a home inspection, please allow additional time for the inspection due to the time required to inspect and document the pool.

 - Surface condition (plaster, vinyl, fiberglass)

 - Condition of pumps, valves, and visible plumbing